 Having these unchangeable parts of yourself doesn't have to condemn you to a lifetime of unhappiness.

 The opportunities for happiness in life are so vast, but our flaws are infinitesimal inky droplets in a sea of potential for joyful living.
 They will dissolve and dissipate if you don't focus on them.

 If positive change is possible, then do whatever you can to change your behaviors, choices, and actions to support your feelings of self-love.

-Just remember that outward change alone won't make you feel more lovable.
+Just remember that outward change alone won't make us love ourselves.

-You'll feel better about yourself for taking action, but that action must be supported by inner work on your thoughts and beliefs.
+You'll feel better about yourself for taking action, but that action must be supported by loving yourself inwardly working on your thoughts and beliefs.